eonist/eonist.github.io/_posts/_2018-08-09-markdown-to-pdf.md

-My workflow when converting markdown to pdf<!--more-->.
+My workflow when converting markdown to pdf<!--more-->. ⚠️️ You can also find extensions that does this for VSCode now ⚠️️

 ### How it works:
 1. Write markdown in Atom, save as `text.md`